casper-network/docs/source/docs/casper/dapp-dev-guide/list-cspr.md

 Your `entry point` will depend on which action you are performing, with the following three available:

-- `delegate` - Initial delegation to a validator.
+- `delegate` - Initial delegation to a validator
-- `undelegate` - Undelegating tokens from a validator back to the delegator.
+- `undelegate` - Undelegating tokens from a validator back to the delegator
-- `redelegate` - Redelegating tokens to a new validator.
+- `redelegate` - Redelegating tokens to a new validator

 ```
 import { decodeBase16, DeployUtil } from 'casper-js-sdk';